English to German freelance translator, native German speaker

 Graduate translator

-Translator authorised by the State Court of Hanover to provide certified translations in German, English and Russian
+Translator authorised by the State Court of Hanover to provide certified German <-> English translations

 D-26129 Oldenburg